RohlAxelSkaara/TRAJ-SOLUTIONS/README.md

 https://imgur.com/a/reB8tvy

 ### Usage
-When first loading the website, the website will ask the user if he/she is using Windows or MacOS.
-Then the user will input a sentence or two describing their problem.
-The website will try to find an existing article describing a solution to the users problem.
-If that is not possible the user will be prompted with the decision to contact support by either chat, e-mail or phone.

-*When first loading the website, the website will ask the user if he/she is using Windows, MacOS, Linux or other operating systems.
-After selecting the appropriate OS, the website will show a table of questions with common problems PC-users may experience.
+When first loading the website, the website will ask the user if he/she is using Windows, MacOS, Linux or other operating systems.
+After selecting the appropriate OS, the website will ask the user to describe their problem with a short sentence.
+The website will then show a table of questions with common problems PC-users may experience, relevant to what the user described.
 After selecting the suitible question, a new table will show, with further questions fitting for the problem.
 This system of tables of questions will continue until the program can calculate a relevant solution to the users problem.
 The user will also have the option to choose between other options of support, including: 24/7 Over-the-phone helpdesk, 24/7 helpchat, or our "@HOME" homesupport service.

 Over-the-phone helpdesk:
 Is a over the phone service, which allowes the user to directly speak to one of our operators.
-This service will be use full for those who cannot get realted help from our system, or have a hard time explaining their problem.
+This service will be usefull for those who cannot get realted help from our system, or have a hard time explaining their problem.

 Helpchat support:
 With helpchat support, the user is able to connect directly with one of our operators through a online chat.
 This service will be usefull for users whom can´t find a solution to their related problem, and may find it easier to contact us via a online chat.

 @HOME homesupport service:
 Our @HOME service allows our users to get the help they may need, at home.
-If the user´s problem cannot the resolved via our other services, a poerater can be ordered dirctly to the users home, where they can get their problem solved directy, either it is a software-, or hardware problem.
+If the user´s problem cannot the resolved via our other services, an operater can be ordered dirctly to the user´s home, where they can get their problem solved directy, either it is a software-, or hardware problem.

 ### Design